 - Consider non-traditional lineup builds - On short slates, there are some lineup construction strategies to look at that would never make sense on a full slate.
 Some examples are playing more than one running back from the same team in a lineup, rostering one or two players against your defense, and leaving (lots of) salary on the table.
 It’s going to be tough to find contrarian stand-alone players—many winning tournament lineups don’t have a player with single-digit ownership.
 Look for other ways to be unique.

 - There is leverage to be had at the “onesies” - Full slates will rarely have any quarterback, tight end, or defense in more than 15%–20% of lineups in large-field GPPs.
 On slates such as this one, players at those positions could exceed 50% ownership in even the largest fields.
 This presents a rare opportunity to be contrarian at positions where ownership is usually quite flat.

 - Stick to a (relatively) small player pool - It’s tempting to try to cover all of your bases when the player pool is so small but that will only dilute your good reads.
 Narrow in on a small core with your favorite off-the-board plays and be way overweight on those players.
 Coupled with strong correlation plays, this is how to build a profitable portfolio on a short slate.

-- Don’t forget about late swaps - If your lineups are slanted towards game stacks, especially for the earlier games, it’s imperative to see where you stand when the final game starts.
-If you only have one player left and someone ahead of you has the same player, the only way to win is to swap, even if it’s to a player with a lower projection.
+- Don’t forget about late swaps - If your lineups are slanted towards game stacks, especially for the earlier games, it’s imperative to see where you stand before the other games start.
+In the event that your lineups get off to a bad start, swapping to contrarian players in late games is often the only way to gain ground on the field.

 - DFS & Season-Long Content